Library members enjoy free access to over 67,000 items including:

 Search the catalogue online here.

 Different types of items in our collection have differing loan periods and overdue fines.
-Vist Library Loan Periods, Renewals & Fines for a list.
+Visit Library Loan Periods, Renewals & Fines for a list.

 Borrow More Than Just Books

 Museum Passes are available that enable our patrons to visit a number of Ottawa area museums free of charge.
+Because of the limited number of passes at each library, they are only available on a first come, first served basis.
+NO Reserves & NO Renewals.
 Visit this page for a list of available passes.

 Musical Instruments – Ukuleles are available at both branches.